 Dental care can be expensive, yet it is important and can’t be ignored or neglected.
 If you’ve ever had a toothache, you know how mind-numbing and annoying the pain can be.
-That is why many have chosen to opt for a significantly cheaper choice—to sign up for a healthshare dental plan instead of standard health insurance.
+That is why many have chosen to opt for a significantly cheaper choice—to sign up for a health share dental program instead of dental insurance.

-To briefly remind you, healthshares are a part of shared health networks, which are religion-based and work based on a community of members sharing medical costs (as long as the requirements are met, such as paying the monthly premium).
+To briefly remind you, health shares are based on a community of members sharing medical costs (as long as the requirements are met, such as paying the monthly contribution).

-In this article, I will review for you 5 of the best healthshare dental plans so that you can easily compare them and see what works the best for you.
-Let’s get started!
+In this article, we will review three of the best health share dental program so that you can easily compare them and see what works the best for you.

 1) OneShare Health

 OneShare Health is a healthcare organization that has origins in the Anabaptist faith.
-This healthcare ministry offers dental care in two of its plans: Classic and Complete.
+This health care sharing ministry (HCSM) offers dental care in two of its membership options: Classic and Catastrophic.

-The Classic plan covers a wide range of services, with a focus on preventive healthcare and the reduction of hospitalization costs.
+The Classic membership covers a wide range of services, with a focus on preventive healthcare and the reduction of hospitalization costs.
 This program has three different options: Basic, Enhanced, and Crown.
 The difference is in the coverage of certain services.
-You can see the differences in the chart below:
+You can see the differences here.

 The members also get a discount on dental and vision medical services, diabetic care/supplies, and more, hearing care, LASIK, preventive screening and prescriptions.